 What is arthritis?

-Arthritis is a general term for numerous conditions that affect bone joints; scientists do not know exactly what cause arthritis.
-Some think the disease is genetic-something that is inherited from your parents.
-Other think arthritis is caused by infection, obesity, bone damage, or another disease.
+Arthritis is a general term for numerous conditions that affect bone joints.
+The disease can be genetic, something that you inherit from your parents.
+In other cases, it may be caused by infection, obesity, bone damage, or another disease.
 Regardless of the cause or type of arthritis, people with arthritis experience chronic pain and swelling in their joints.

 Causes of arthritis